GLRT Detector

 Details

-The observation matrix for a linear deterministic signal model given as an array on on , where , rank , is the number of signal models, and white Gaussian noise is a vector on , defined by the covariance argument ncov
+An observation matrix for a linear deterministic signal model, specified as an array on on , where , rank , is the number of signal models, and white Gaussian noise is a vector on , determined by the covariance argument `ncov'.
+The observation matrix is defined as `X =obs*param+ noise'.

 - Example